- SAP produces negative innovation and focuses far more on marketing innovation than actually creating innovation.

 - If SAP has no experience in that application category, it makes no difference.
 They will partner with a vendor that is, promise them access to their clients, and slowly reverse engineer their products.
 With their market power, the only reason SAP is not successful in more areas is their development organization is inefficient.

-For instance, according to Hasso Plattner, SAP already has the BEST USER INTERFACE in enterprise software (although it is barely used by customers) And the future SAP application will be integrated to SAP ERP (of course).
+For instance, according to Hasso Plattner, SAP already has the BEST USER INTERFACE in enterprise software (although customers barely use it), And the future SAP application will be integrated to SAP ERP (of course).

 For SAP Bad Applications, Hope Springs Eternal